Al-Qaeda in the Indian subcontinent

+The formation of the group was part of al-Qaeda's efforts to capitalise on Pakistani military's policy of tolerance to anti-Indian insurgent groups, as well as to counter the expansion of the Islamic State militant group in the subcontinent.
+AQIS stated in 2014 that it views Pakistan as a "doorstep" to expand its war against India.
 The militant group has also stated its intentions to attack American targets in the Indian subcontinent.
 This group is listed as a terrorist organization by the United Nations, United States, Canada, India and Pakistan.

 History

-Before Al Qaeda in the Indian Subcontinent
+Before Al-Qaeda in the Indian Subcontinent

 Before coming together under AQIS, there were various jihadist factions operating in Pakistan, India, Bangladesh, and Afghanistan.
 One of these factions operated in Karachi, Pakistan, and were responsible for numerous attacks in the city.
 On 11 December 2014, AQIS issued a report detailing these attacks.
 The attacks targeted local police, a professor, and a blogger.